Halibut Fishing: Catching Monsters From The Beach!

 California Halibut Identification and Information

-Quite possibly the easiest fish to identify in the surf, the California halibut may be the most coveted catch by surf anglers across the state.
-It has a brown coloration intermixed with white and black spots on it’s top-side, while the underside is usually white.
+Quite possibly the easiest fish to identify in the surf, the California halibut may be one of the toughest fish to catch.
+It’s also one of the most coveted catch by surf anglers across the state.
+Halibut have a brown coloration intermixed with white and black spots on it’s top-side, while the underside is usually all white.

 Halibut begin their lives as free-floating eggs and before surpassing their larvae stage, they have one eye on either side of their body.
 After about 1-month, the eye on the white side will have moved completely over to the top/dark side.